IT Briefcase Exclusive Interview: Challenges and Best Practices for Migrating to Windows 10 | IT Briefcase

 Interview with PolicyPak Software, Talking Virtualization, Remediation and Minimizing Risks | VMblog.com

 With users often working around important settings that VMware itself may not be able to enforce or remediate, it becomes a potential vulnerability for cyber threats.

 PolicyPak is an add-on which works with the [Symantec] SWV agent.
 PolicyPak enables you to deliver, set, lock down, and remediate the settings within any real or layered application.

-Jeremy Moskowitz is long time Group Policy MVP and runs the GPAnswers.com web site.
+Jeremy Moskowitz is long time former Group Policy MVP and runs the GPAnswers.com web site.
 I caught up with Jeremy at the Windows Connection conference in Las Vegas where he showed me the PolicyPak application.
 This tool allows Group Policy administrators to manage application that do not have pre-built Group Policy Admin Templates.
 The tool allows Administrators unprecedented control over application functions via Group Policy.
 Jeremy talks about and demos the application for us in the video.

-In this video, fellow Group Policy MVP Jeremy Moskowitz recorded video interview at TechEd Atlanta.
+In this video, fellow former Group Policy MVP Jeremy Moskowitz recorded video interview at TechEd Atlanta.
 In this video he talks about what to expect with Group Policy in 2011 and he talks about his up coming release of PolicyPak v3.

 Network World: 8 little-known technologies that instantly make Microsoft shops run smoother | NetworkWorld

 Any efficient IT shop today, Microsoft-centric or not, has a never ending need for good management tools.
 The collection in this blog covers a lot of territory, solving issues that arise from group policy management and others.